croberts/croberts.github.io/project_1_en.md

 #### SLOW TURN

 Change direction while walking.
-The character's left leg and foot in the below image is too stiff.
+The character's left leg and foot in the below animation is too stiff.

 ![](Attachments/walk_turn.gif)